jakelevi1996/retempl/README.md

 - What is the `minimal` sequence of experiments necessary to convincingly and quantitatively `answer the research questions`?
   - ...
-- What is the approximate duration of each experiment (estimated from a small number of batches or epochs)?
-  - ...

 ## Results